SinaMirzahosseinian/Fastfood-order-app/README.md

-Fastfood order app
+#Fastfood order app

-This application visualize the ingredients you are ordering
+#This application visualize the ingredients you are ordering writting in react

+react version :16.4